privatenumber/is-fs-case-sensitive/README.md

 Default: `true`

-Controls whether the result is cached.
+Controls whether the result is cached per directory.
-- `true`: The check runs once, and the result is memoized for all subsequent calls.
+- `true`: The check runs once per directory, and results are cached.
+Subsequent calls for the same directory return instantly.
 - `false`: The cache is bypassed, and the filesystem check is re-run.
 This is useful for tests where you need to check different mock filesystems.